hobozero/Transpile.Net/README.md

 * **[#MODEL]** - Where the model should be inserted
 * You can also define your own variables to be filled in later.

-Much like ´ASP.Net´, ´Transpile.Net´ uses rules and templates to produce a string.
+Much like Â´ASP.NetÂ´, Â´Transpile.NetÂ´ uses rules and templates to produce a string.
 The template...
 ```js
 var myObject = /*[#keyName]*/;
 ```